You need a vacation.

 That’s a tragedy that we can all do something about – starting with planning your next vacation.
 We’re here to help with 7 steps to plan your vacation on Catalina Island.

 Gather your information.
-You’ll find a wealth of information about Catalina Island – including where to stay, what to do, where to eat and how to get here -- on this website (Catalina Chamber of Commerce and Visitors Bureau).
+You’ll find a wealth of information about Catalina Island – including where to stay, what to do, where to eat and how to get here -- on this website (Love Catalina Island Tourism Authority).
 If you’d prefer to peruse the options offline, click to order the Catalina Island Visitors Guide.

 Choose your dates.
 The best time to visit Catalina Island is, quite honestly, whenever you want to.
 Each season offers its own inducements, including festivals in fall, budget-pleasing specials in winter, wildflowers in spring and warmer temperatures in summer.

 Special events on Catalina Island fill the calendar, offering something for everyone, including athletes, foodies, music lovers, film aficionados, wine drinkers, art fans and much more.
 For details visit the Catalina Island calendar of events.

 Choose your accommodations.
 Accommodations on the island range from historic inns to tent camping and just about everything in between.
 Families frequently choose vacation rentals, while couples may opt for an intimate bed and breakfast.
 As you begin to plan your island vacation, choosing where to stay on Catalina should be one of the first decisions you make.